dortania/GPU-Buyers-Guide/modern-gpus/amd-gpu.md

 #### Highest Supported OS: None

-While Navi 21 and Navi 23 are supported, Navi 22 and Navi 3X are not at the time of writing.
+While Navi 21 and Navi 23 are supported, but Navi 22, Navi 24 and Navi 3X are not at the time of writing.

 Unsupported Cards: